leouieda/pgcap/README.md

 The website is built with [Jupyter Book](https://jupyterbook.org/) and can be viewed at: https://www.leouieda.com/pgcap

+A PDF version of the website is archived and can be cited at: https://doi.org/10.6084/m9.figshare.28401473

 ## License

 Except where otherwise noted, the original content in this repository can be